ginnox1/CanalNetworkDocs_online/Updates/Update_Jun23/Updates_Jun23.md

 Happy Designing,

-Team Quanomic.
+<p style="color:green">Team Quanomic.</p>

 ## Update Resources

+Update your version of CanalNETWORK product as follows:
+1. Download the update resoruces from [Latest iCAD update resources](https://drive.google.com/uc?export=download&id=1Ov_tptZDHdrvIf7o1ogrlfpb_iWiBgvD)

+2. Start your product, go to `Help > Updates...` Then choose `Manual` option.
+This will ask to close the application and re-start.
+Choose `Exit` to agree, and continue.

+3. Upon restart, the launcher application will ask if you would like to download or manually update.
+Choose `Manually`.
+On the file explorer, point to your downloaded resource file.
+The rest will be handled by the launcher.

-To use this release, you will need to remove your previous application and install the new release available from your provider.
+> :warning: **IMPORTANT:** To use this release, you will need to remove your previous application and install the new release available from your provider.
 The previous release is no more supported.
+If you have not yet installed the latest version, you can download the latest version from our website at www.quanomic.co.
+A direct access link is [here]().

+Download the update resources to make your installation uptodate from the linke below.

 ## New features